andynenth/bodyscript/REFACTORING_PLAN.md

 - Each checkbox represents 15-30 minutes of work
 - Complete phases sequentially to avoid conflicts
-- Commit after each major checkbox
+- Save your work frequently
 - Run tests after each phase
 - Document blockers immediately
 - Ask for help if stuck for >30 minutes